dchollar/lake-data/README.md

  - allow power users a read only view of the maintenance pages
     - low priority. not sure of the need yet.
  - Add a privacy statement page linked from the footer
+ - Add a district layer.
+   - Sites are part of a district
+   - Consider documents can be associated to a district
+   - Consider measurements can be at a district level
+   - Administration can be constrained to a district level
+   - Data entry can be constrained to a district level
+   - Board members are constrained to a district
  - Get someone to add the other documents to the system
  - Link documents to pipe lake web site
  - Add audit fields (lastUpdated, lastUpdatedBy, created, createdBy) to document and measurement.